-With the High Definition upgrade, Seamor produce the only ROV in its class to provide with raw 1080p uncompressed video to the control panel.
-This exceptional video quality can then be recorded on high definition media devices such as the ATOMOS, and presented on large TV panels to provide the highest level of confidence to scientists, biosecurity professionals, documentary and film makers, and engineers.
+With the High Definition upgrade, we produce an exceptional video quality can then be recorded on high definition media devices such as the ATOMOS, and presented on large TV panels to provide the highest level of confidence to scientists, biosecurity professionals, documentary and film makers, and engineers.
 No other inspection class ROV can provide such an exceptional video quality.

 Some Snapshots of what we have been up to...

 Check out our Instagram account for more photos

 Video footage from previous underwater inspections conducted by ROV Innovations